 The core question hanging over Temu is whether the current model is a bridge to a sustainable business or a race to the bottom.

-The bullish case: Temu is following the Amazon playbook.
-Lose money for years to build scale, logistics infrastructure, and customer loyalty, then monetize through advertising, higher-margin categories, and seller services.
-Goldman Sachs and other banks see a path to profitability by 2026-2027.
+The bullish case: Temu is following a marketplace scale playbook.
+Spend heavily to build scale, logistics infrastructure, and customer habits, then monetize through advertising, higher-margin categories, and seller services.
+Some analysts see a path to profitability by 2026-2027.
 The de minimis closure, while painful, forced Temu to build a more resilient logistics infrastructure through the semi-managed model.

 The truth likely lies between these extremes.
 Temu's marketplace model has genuine structural advantages — zero inventory risk, factory-direct pricing, and a proven C2M framework.
 But the transition from growth-at-all-costs to sustainable profitability will require logistics investment, category mix shifts, and pricing discipline that may dilute the brand's core promise.